biometryhub/PanDetector/Manual.md

   - [Comparing trees](#comp)

 ## <a name="install"></a> 1.
-CoreDetector installation
+PanDetector installation

 ### <a name="depends"></a>Dependencies

-CoreDetector depends on the fast and efficient pairwise alignment tool Minimap2 and k8 javascript engine.
+PanDetector depends on the fast and efficient pairwise alignment tool Minimap2 and k8 javascript engine.
 You can install Minimap2 and k8 at different directories, but we recommend to install both at the same directory.

 **`Step 1.`** First change directory to where you want minimap2 and k8 being installed and then run following commands: